Benedetto Santapaola

-Benedetto Santapaola ([beneˈdetto santaˈpaːola]; born 4 June 1938), better known as Nitto, is a prominent mafioso from Catania, the main city and industrial centre on Sicily's east coast.
-His nickname is il cacciatore (the hunter), because of his passion for shooting game.
+Benedetto Santapaola ([beneˈdetto santaˈpaːola]; born 4 June 1938), better known as Nitto, is a prominent Italian mafioso from Catania, the main city and industrial centre on Sicily's east coast.
+Santapaola was considered one of the most powerful and bloodthirsty mafia bosses in Cosa Nostra until his arrest in 1993.

+His nickname is il Cacciatore ("The Hunter") because of his passion for shooting game.

 Early years

 Nitto Santapaola was born in the degraded neighbourhood of San Cristoforo, in Catania, into a poor family together with his brothers Salvatore, Antonino, Natale and numerous cousins, such as the Ferrera clan, the Ercolano clan and the Romeo clan, all members or associates of Cosa Nostra, and the future nucleus of the Santapaola-Ercolano Mafia family.

-At the beginning of the 1960s, Santapaola was introduced by his cousin Francesco Ferrera into the largest Mafia family of Catania, at the time under the command of Giuseppe Calderone.
+At the beginning of the 1960s, Santapaola was introduced by his cousin Francesco Ferrera into the Catania Mafia family, at the time under the command of Giuseppe Calderone.
 Santapaola's first denunciation was in 1962 for theft and criminal conspiracy.
 In 1970 he was sent into internal exile and in 1975 he was denounced for cigarette smuggling.

 Ally of the Corleonesi

 While Giuseppe Calderone was elevated to the Regional Commission of Cosa Nostra in 1975, his underboss Santapaola took over the illicit business in Catania for the Mafia family and became the capo famiglia of the clan.
 Santapaola managed the interests in heroin trafficking and acted as chief enforcer for the leading businessmen.
 Meanwhile, he carefully built a private faction within the family that was loyal to him – and strengthened relations with Totò Riina and the Corleonesi.

-While Riina was a fugitive he frequently spent time in and around Catania and often went hunting with Santapaola around the local mountains.
-Riina decided to support Santapaola's faction in order to replace Calderone, an ally of Stefano Bontade from Palermo and Giuseppe Di Cristina from Caltanissetta.
-Giuseppe Calderone, was killed on 8 September 1978 by his former close friend, Santapaola.
+While Riina was a fugitive, he frequently spent time in and around Catania and often went hunting with Santapaola around the local mountains.
+Riina decided to support Santapaola's faction to replace Calderone, an ally of Stefano Bontade from Palermo and Giuseppe Di Cristina from Caltanissetta.
+Giuseppe Calderone was killed on 8 September 1978 by his former close friend, Santapaola.
 Santapaola took over the command of the Catania Mafia Family.
-These skirmishes were just a prelude to the Second Mafia War that really started after the murder of Stefano Bontade in 1981.
+These skirmishes were just a prelude to the Second Mafia War that started after the murder of Stefano Bontade in 1981.

 Catania Mafia wars

 Santapaola's command over the Catania Mafia was not unchallenged.
-He had to fight a war against another independent group that was not part of the Mafia in Catania, known as Cursoti, which waged war in order to control gambling and cigarettes smuggling.
+He had to fight a war against another independent group that was not part of the Mafia in Catania, known as Cursoti, which waged war in order to control gambling and cigarette smuggling.
 He was also involved in a bitter feud with the faction of Alfio Ferlito, who had been a close friend of Giuseppe Calderone.
 The war involved gun battles in the streets and dozens of murders.

 On 6 June 1981 and on 26 April 1982, Santapaola was seriously wounded when ambushed by Ferlito and his men.
-When Ferlito was arrested Santapaola planned his revenge.
-On 16 June the same year, Ferlito was killed in an ambush when he was escorted by the Carabinieri during a transfer between two prisons, the Circonvallazione massacre.
+When Ferlito was arrested, Santapaola planned his revenge.
+On 16 June of the same year, Ferlito was killed in an ambush when he was being escorted by the Carabinieri during a transfer between two prisons, the Circonvallazione massacre.
 The gunmen were from Totò Riina.